 Can I make tomato confit in a pan?

 Yes!
-For a version of tomato confit made on the stove, check out my recipe here.
+Check out this tomato confit pizza for a version of tomato confit made on the stove.

 Why should I par-bake the pizza dough?